oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 on a _single (often inline) axis_.
 Intrinsic sizing on the cross (often block) axis is required to allow for changes in content, font size, etc.
-So we're proposing two new single-axis values for `contain`:
+So I'm proposing two new single-axis values for `contain`:

 ```css
 .inline-container {